dduril/bootcamp/murach-python/readme.md

 Based on examples from **[Murach's Python Programming](https://www.murach.com/shop/murach-s-python-programming-detail)** using Python 3.4.1 and coded in IDLE and JetBrains PyCharms Community Edition.

-As stated in the main readme for this repo, the purpose of these examples is to practice coding skills in the Python language and learn the use of its editors and tools.
+The purpose of this repo is to practice coding Python and learn the use of populr Python editors and tools.

 ### Getting Started